FransBouma/OtisFX/README.md

 not in the reshade repo I use myself to this repository.

 ### Prerequisites
-You should have [Reshade](https://reshade.me) v3.4.x or higher and at least reshade.fxh present in the `reshade-shaders\shaders` folder
+You should have [Reshade](https://reshade.me) v4.x or higher (preferably the latest) and at least reshade.fxh present in the `reshade-shaders\shaders` folder

 ### How to install
 Download the zip using the button on the right which says 'Download ZIP'.
 This will give you a file called 'Master.zip', which contains all code.